Keyboard shortcuts

 Auth (opt-in)

-install/auth.sh is an interactive helper that creates ~/.{service}.env files (chmod 600) for GITHUB_TOKEN, ANTHROPIC_API_KEY, and OPENAI_API_KEY.
-These are sourced automatically by all install scripts.
+install/auth.sh is a guided service-registry helper that creates ~/.<service>.env files (chmod 600) for GitHub, Anthropic, OpenAI, Cloudflare, and HuggingFace — plus a separate gh auth login flow for the Claude GitHub MCP.
+Sourced automatically by all install scripts and login shells.
 Run during bootstrap with DF_DO_AUTH=1 or standalone anytime.

 Home directories